awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-3.md

    1. Add objects to the folder in the *source* bucket\.
 Verify that the *destination* bucket contains the object replicas and that the ownership of the replicas has changed to the AWS account that owns the *destination* bucket\.

-## Change the Replica Owner When Buckets Are Owned by Different Accounts \(AWS SDK\)<a name="replication-ex3-sdk"></a>
+## Change the replica owner when buckets are owned by different accounts \(AWS SDK\)<a name="replication-ex3-sdk"></a>

- For a code example to add replication configuration, see [Configure Replication When Buckets Are Owned by the Same Account \(AWS SDK\)](replication-walkthrough1.md#replication-ex1-sdk)\.
+ For a code example to add replication configuration, see [Configure replication when buckets are owned by the same account \(AWS SDK\)](replication-walkthrough1.md#replication-ex1-sdk)\.
 You need to modify the replication configuration appropriately\.
-For conceptual information, see [Changing the Replica Owner](replication-change-owner.md)\.
+For conceptual information, see [Changing the replica owner](replication-change-owner.md)\.